“By-Law Number M-18: A By-Law respecting excavation of streets in the City of Saint John” was approved on August 30, 2010.

 Access to private property

-When an individual wants to add an access to private property (i.e, cutting a curb for a driveway), the individual will take out an Excavation Permit and the City will perform the work so as to better meet the general specifications.
+When an individual wants to add an access to private property (i.e, cutting a curb for a driveway), the individual must take out an Excavation Permit and the City will perform the work so as to better meet the General Specifications.

 Provisions for utility companies

-The City may issue an annual permit to a utility company that does not have an access agreement already in place with the City (as in the case with Enbridge and Bell Aliant).
+The City may issue an annual permit to a utility company that does not have an access agreement already in place with the City.

 Ability to refuse to issue Excavation Permit

-The City now has a clearly defined ability to refuse the permit, along with the reasons why the City may choose to not issue an Excavation Permit.
+The City has a the ability to refuse a permit application, along with the reasons why the City may choose to not issue an Excavation Permit.

 Penalties for not following the By-Law

-Under the new By-Law, the range for the penalty has increased to $250 to $1,070 for any violation.
-Any person who has violated the By-Law may pay a voluntary fine of $175 to avoid futher prosecution, provided that violation has been corrected to the City’s satisfaction.
+Under the By-Law, the range for the penalty is $250 to $1,070 for any violation.
+Any person who has violated the By-Law may pay a voluntary fine of $175 to avoid further prosecution, provided that violation has been corrected to the City’s satisfaction.
 Also, any individual excavating within the public right-of-way without a valid permit will be notified to stop work and immediately apply for an Excavation Permit.
 An additional $200 fee will be applied.